xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				Select the dimension of which you want to change the values.
-The value selectors then displays the values available for the selected dimension.
+				Select the dimension whose coordinate value you want to change.
+The coordinate value selector then displays the values available along that dimension.
 				<br /><br />
 				This drop-down menu is not displayed when the selectors of all dimensions are displayed at once.
 This can be enabled in the settings.